Nissan Cherry: Fourth generation (N12; 1982–1986)

-A special model mainly sold in Europe was the one-liter E10-engined version.
+A special model mainly sold in Europe was the one-litre E10-engined version.
 This was sold where tax regulations suited smaller engines, and was usually only offered with the lowest (DX) trim and a four-speed manual transmission.
-The little 1-liter engine had a higher fuel consumption figures than either the 1.3 or the 1.5, as it had to work a lot harder to keep up with traffic.
+The little 1-litre engine had a higher fuel consumption figures than either the 1.3 or the 1.5, as it had to work a lot harder to keep up with traffic.
 A diesel model arrived in export markets in early 1983.
 In 1985 Belgian buyers also received a special edition combining the Japanese and the European names called the "Cherry Pulsar."
 This was a three-door Cherry DX 1.3 or 1.7 Diesel fitted with some extra equipment and painted light blue or silver metallic.

-The turbocharged 1.5-liter model produces 114 PS at 5600 rpm in European trim.
+The turbocharged 1.5-litre model produces 114 PS at 5600 rpm in European trim.

 A derivative of Cherry N12 was also built by Alfa Romeo at Pratola Serra, near Naples, Italy.
 The Alfa-built version was badged as the Alfa Romeo Arna but in the United Kingdom and Spain it was available through Nissan Dealers badged as the Nissan Cherry Europe.
 The Cherry Europe was only available as a three-door in two varieties; the base model 1.2 SL and a later performance version, the 1.5 GTi.
 It is distinguishable externally by slightly different rear light clusters and other minor changes.
 Under the skin it used Alfa Romeo Alfasud-based components including the engine, transmission, and front suspension.
 Rear suspension, brakes and the majority of body panel pressings came from Japan.
 Arna was an acronym meaning Alfa Romeo Nissan Autoveicoli.
 The Arna did not sell well and the partnership was not continued after the car's demise in 1987.

 The Arna was never sold in Japan but a domestic version of the N12 Nissan Pulsar, labelled the Nissan Pulsar Milano X1, made use of the Alfa Romeo connection in its publicity and was fitted with the same black and green interior as the Arna Ti or Cherry Europe GTi.
 The model was entirely N12 based though and featured the normal, transversely mounted Nissan E engine.

 After the end of Cherry production, the Sunny was Nissan's only offering of this size in Europe, with the range launched in the autumn of 1986 including a hatchback as well as a saloon and the estate model carried over from the previous Sunny range.
 In America only the notchback coupé ("Pulsar NX") was offered for most of the N12's run although the three- and five-doors were sold for model year 1983 only.

 Replacement by Nissan Sunny

 In most export markets, the Nissan Sunny name replaced the Cherry starting with the N13 Pulsar model.
 In certain markets such as Greece, however, the N13 Pulsar retained the "Cherry" nameplate.

-In Japan and some Asian markets, the Pulsar name was used until N15 model.
-See the Pulsar entry for more information.
+In Japan and some Asian markets, the Pulsar name was used until the N15 model.